 A Checklist For Optimizing Costs Strategies

 Technology optimizations can bring major improvements to EBITDA.
-In some cases, the optimizations can bring be as significant double digits to the spend and increase profitability.
+In some cases, the optimizations can bring be as significant double digits to the spending and increase profitability.
 While important for any company, cost optimizations can be critical to an investor trying to create value.

 This blog outlines the largest areas for margin improvement potential, but the details on how to address the challenges are out of scope.
 The focus is on the questions to ask.